Aloe Vera: The Greatest Natural Acne Treatment In The World?

 Raw honey – a natural secret for wiping out acne bacteria

-Gibberellin, the plant hormone that upregulates collagen output, can decrease inflammation in diabetic mice with poor wound healing (study), concluding that gibberellin was a chief anti-inflammatory component of aloe vera.
+Gibberellin, a plant hormone that upregulates collagen output, can decrease inflammation in diabetic mice with poor wound healing (study).
+The study concluded that gibberellin was a chief anti-inflammatory component of aloe vera.
 This study was more mixed, observing increased activity of pro-inflammatory mast cells.

-But what really puts the cherry on the skin-clearing cake is gibberellin’s ability to inhibit substance P, one of the least famous villains behind acne, a nameless compound with a tight link to sebum production.
-Gibberellin could lower substance P in both prolonged and single doses.
+But what really makes gibberellin interesting is its ability to inhibit substance P, one of the least famous villains behind acne, a nameless compound with a tight link to sebum production.
+Gibberellin could lower substance P in both prolonged and single doses, while the glucomannan in aloe vera may also lower substance P.

 Aloe vera gel contains lupeol